The Law of Prägnanz

 2. Prägnanz in visual perception | Psychonomic Bulletin & Review - SpringerLink.
 (2023).

-This article provides insights into the law of Prägnanz, offering a comprehensive exploration of its multifaceted nature and its significance in visual perception.
-It discusses the historical context and the essential role of the law of Prägnanz in guiding research on psychophysical organization, making it a valuable resource for understanding the complexities of this Gestalt principle.
+This article provides insights into the law of Prägnanz, offering a comprehensive exploration of its multifaceted nature and how important it is in visual perception.
+It discusses the historical context and the essential role of the law of Prägnanz in guiding research on psychophysical organization—which makes it a valuable resource for understanding the complexities of this Gestalt principle.
 The article reviews Gestalt psychology’s answers to questions related to the Prägnanz concept, and promotes a renewed understanding of its central role in visual perception and beyond.
 It also discusses the four main uses of the Prägnanz concept in more detail, emphasizing its importance in revealing the principles that govern spontaneous self-organization in phenomenal experience, including visual perception.

 What are some popular books on the law of Prägnanz?